Documenting Hong Kong’s connection to wildlife

 Their time in Hong Kong enabled them to aid in WWF-HK’s community outreach to protect the environment, particularly helping preserve government-owned Mai Po Nature Reserve.
 In addition to working in the wetlands, they assisted with the organization’s outreach efforts in classrooms, tours, and exhibitions at Hoi Ha Wan Marine Park, Island House Conservation Studies Center, and throughout the city.

 “Mai Po is a major stopover for thousands of migratory birds, whose path spans from Russia all the way down to Australia and New Zealand, cutting through the Korean Peninsula and Taiwan along the way,” Stryker says.
 “In its role, WWF-HK is protecting a natural environment and species whose livelihoods have implications for the entire region.”

 When they weren’t at WWF sites, Sorenson and Stryker spent time traveling to and documenting different parts of Hong Kong.
-They have been organizing and analyzing their collected data, which includes interviews with the WWF-HK experts and film and photo footage; building an interactive and informative website; and editing their documentary — which is the culmination of their digital documentation.
+They then spent significant time organizing and analyzing their collected data, which included interviews with the WWF-HK experts and film and photo footage; building an interactive and informative website; and editing their documentary — which is the culmination of their digital documentation.